 3D Printing: Checking For & Repairing Errors

 This is the third in a series of blog posts highlighting what Groundworks teaches patrons about 3D printing.
 This page will give you a brief introduction to mesh repair software so you can check your STL/3MF file for errors before 3D printing.
-Keep reading below or skip to another step using the links below:
+Keep reading below or skip to another step using the following links:

 Why do I need to check my STL or 3MF file for errors?